Credit Card Icon

 1. Intralesional corticosteroid injections

-It’s important to note that styes are usually treated with warm compresses and maintaining good eyelid hygiene.
+It’s important to note that styes are usually treated with warm compresses and maintaining eyelid hygiene.
 If an infection is suspected, topical antibiotics might be prescribed, and in more severe cases, oral antibiotics could be necessary.

 Conclusion